nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

             string sectionDivider = "---------------------------------------- ";

-            //Create an instance of AvroSample Class and invoke methods
+            //Create an instance of AvroSample class and invoke methods
             //illustrating different serializing approaches
             AvroSample Sample = new AvroSample();

-            //Serialization to memory using Generic Record
+            //Serialization to memory using generic record
             Sample.SerializeDeserializeObjectUsingGenericRecords();

             Console.WriteLine(sectionDivider);